Biology BS

 Degree Plan

-NOTE: All students are required to complete the General Education Requirements in fulfillment of their Bachelor degree requirements.
+NOTE: All students are required to complete the General Education Requirements in fulfillment of their bachelor’s degree requirements.

 - During semesters 4 and 5 the Florham students will take Molecular Cell Biology before Genetics and Metro students will take Genetics before Molecular Cell Biology]

-- General Physics I and II can be taken with or without calculus on both New Jersey campuses
+- General Physics I and II can be taken with Calculus, as University Physics (Metro campus only) or without calculus on both New Jersey the Florham campuses

 - Marine Biology can satisfy Ecology requirement on the Metropolitan campus only